Wilmington, Ohio: Arts and culture

+Located in the downtown business district is the historic Murphy Theatre, which can be seen in the film Lost In Yonkers, part of which was filmed in the city in the early 1990s.
+It is also the setting of Michael Moore's 2016 documentary film, Michael Moore in TrumpLand.

+The Murphy Theater stages productions throughout the year from various acts and ensembles as well as staging musicals and plays from neighboring school districts in the county.
+More recently, the Murphy is home to free screenings of classic movies, sponsored by a community group.
+The Murphy Theatre saw the marriage of actor John Ritter and wife Amy Yasbeck on September 18, 1999, with the marquee simply stating "Congratulations John and Amy."
+Nearby in downtown Wilmington is the historic General Denver Hotel, which is named in honor of General James W. Denver, founder of the city of Denver, Colorado.
+General James Denver is also buried in Wilmington.

+Sports

+Wilmington is home to Wilmington College, a member of the Ohio Athletic Conference and participant in NCAA Division III sports.
+In 2004, the Wilmington College women's basketball team won the NCAA Women's Division III Basketball Championship, the most prestigious national title won by a Wilmington sport team.
+In the summer of 2008, the Quakers football home, Williams Stadium, underwent a major renovation, with new stadium lights and artificial playing field installed.

 Education

-The Wilmington City Schools system includes Roy E. Holmes Elementary, Denver Place Elementary, East End Elementary, as well as Rodger O. Borror Middle School (formerly known as Wilmington Middle School) and Wilmington High School.
+The Wilmington City Schools system includes Roy E. Holmes Elementary, Denver Place Elementary, East End Elementary (East End Elementary having been permanently closed as of the end of the 2023-2024 school year), as well as Rodger O. Borror Middle School (formerly known as Wilmington Middle School) and Wilmington High School.
 The school district includes 166 sqmi, and is the largest in the county.
-ACT scores are above both the state and national averages, and over three quarter of students go on to attend college, which is far above the state average of 40% although both are the lowest among the four high schools within the county.
+ACT scores are above both the state and national averages, and over three-quarters of students go on to attend college, which is far above the state average of 40% although both are the lowest among the four high schools within the county.

-In addition, two college campuses are located in the city.
-Southern State Community College operates its North Campus in Wilmington, with other campuses in Washington Court House, Hillsboro, and Sardinia, with primary focus on transfer credits and health sciences, such as Nursing and Medical Assisting and Respiratory Therapy, as well as a Practical Nursing.

-Most notable is the campus of Wilmington College, a Quaker established college that dates from the nineteenth century, which focuses on liberal arts education with themes of global peace and understanding and majors in agriculture, education, athletic training, and small business.
+In addition, a college campus is located in the city.
+Wilmington College, a Quaker established college that dates from the nineteenth century, focuses on liberal arts education with themes of global peace and understanding and majors in agriculture, education, athletic training, and small business.

 The city is served by one of two branches of the Wilmington Public Library system.